zaanposni/discord-masz/README.md

 Yet another moderation bot for discord.<br/>
 MASZ combines:<br/>
 - **Infractions and managed (temporary) punishments** - to moderate your server
+- **Userscan** - quickly spot relations between users with a included visualization
 - **Quicksearch** - to reliably search for any infractions or notes a user has
 - **Automoderation** - to give trolls no chance
 - **Ban appeals and webhook notifications** - to moderate your server transparently